beeper/bridge-manager/README.md

 started automatically by the OS.

 ### 3rd party bridges
-3. Run `bbctl register -a <address> <name>` to generate an appservice registration file.
+3. Run `bbctl register <name>` to generate an appservice registration file.
-   * `<address>` should be a publicly reachable https address where the Beeper server will push new events.
    * `<name>` is a short name for the bridge (a-z, 0-9, -).
 The name should start with `sh-`.
 The bridge user ID namespace will be `@<name>_.+:beeper.local` and the bridge bot will be `@<name>bot:beeper.local`.
+   * Optionally you can pass `-a <address>` to have the Beeper server push events directly to the bridge.
+However, this requires that the bridge is publicly accessible.
+The proxy option below is easier.
 4. Now you can configure and run the bridge by following the bridge's own documentation.
+5. If you didn't pass an address to `register`, modify the registration file to point at where the bridge will listen locally (e.g. `url: http://localhost:8080`), then run `bbctl proxy -r registration.yaml` to start the proxy.
+   * The proxy will connect to the Beeper server using a websocket and push received events to the bridge via HTTP.
+Since the HTTP requests are all on localhost, you don't need port forwarding or TLS certificates.

 Note that the homeserver URL may change if you're moved to a different cluster.
 In general, that shouldn't happen, but it's not impossible.